abik11/tips-tricks/DB/SQLServer.md

 ### Export table data as inserts
 ->Right click on database ->Tasks ->Generate Scripts ->Choose Objects (for example choose some tables) ->Set Scripting Options ->Advanced ->**Type of data to script = Schema and data**<br />

+### Filter objects in Object Explorer
+If you search for a table or database there is a handy feature in SQL Server Management Studio:
+->Object Explorer ->Right click on any catalog (with tables, views, DBs etc.) ->Filter ->Filter Settings

 ## Performance